The Center for Medical

 - A soon-to-be unveiled 7,300+ square-feet extensive research center.
 The allocated research space will feature a dedicated animal facility and five state-of-the-art molecular and cellular research labs.

-The College of Osteopathic Medicine is set to become the second osteopathic college in the state and the 30th in the country with clinical rotation opportunities at core sites with an emphasis on those in Southern and Southwest Virginia.
-The location of LUCOM, in one of the traditional textile and tobacco areas of the state, Campbell County, emphasize the concentration of LUCOM on developing community based physicians to provide access to quality medical care for underserved patients in this economically depressed region of the state and stimulated the Virginia Tobacco Commission to support its development with a generous grant for the building and equipment.
+The College of Osteopathic Medicine is established as the second osteopathic college in the state and the 30th in the country with clinical rotation opportunities at core sites, with an emphasis on those in Southern and Southwest Virginia.
+The location of LUCOM, in one of the traditional textile and tobacco areas of the state, Campbell County, emphasizes the concentration of developing community based physicians with a mission to provide quality medical access for underserved patients.
+All of which by a joint effort and financial grant from the Virginia Tobacco Commission.